slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/iSCSIBootSources/(array index)/iSCSIInitiatorIpAddress` (PATCHable string)

 The IP Address of the iSCSI Initiator, if not configured via DHCP.
+The Initiator IP Address is always auto-assigned if IP address type is IPv6.
 The address must be an IPv4 or IPv6 address, depending on the IP Address Type.

 ### iSCSIBootSources[array-item].iSCSIChapUsername

 **JSONPath**: `/iSCSIBootSources/(array index)/iSCSIChapUsername` (PATCHable string)

 The password needed for CHAP authentication.
 This is applicable only when the Authentication Method is set to CHAP.

-### iSCSIBootSources[array-item].iSCSITargetIpAddress

-**JSONPath**: `/iSCSIBootSources/(array index)/iSCSITargetIpAddress` (PATCHable string)

-The IP Address of the iSCSI Target, if not obtained from DHCP.
-The address must be an IPv4 or IPv6 address, depending on the IP Address Type.

 ### iSCSIBootSources[array-item].iSCSIReverseChapSecret